fx-giant/chatbot-demo-kit/chat-bank-simulator-guide.md

 This guide will assist on setting up bank simulator.
 Show casing a authenticated flow for bank application

+Scroll to bottom for simple guide on how to develop your own bank simulator api

 ## Getting Started
 These instruction will assist you on getting bank simulator up and running.